 ‘No,’ I said.
 ‘That’s stomach.’
 Despite my best efforts, it’s obvious once again that top-down processing and logical deduction are not running the show here.
 Stomach Cook, the well-known tripe chain.

-I mentioned that Cook had begun operations in Leicester and that a statue of him stands outside the railway station.
+I mentioned that Cook had begun operations in this town and that a statue of him stands outside the railway station.
 Mustafa has seen this statue.

 ‘Yeah!
 Is died now, huh?’